rybalkinsd/atom/lecture05/presentation/PITCHME.md

 ---
 ### Annotations
-What annotations did you see before?
+Which annotations did you see before?

 ---